 More than anything, officers are looking for a pattern of behavior that puts a driver’s allegiance to the U.S. into question.
 They want to ensure that you’re loyal to the U.S. and that there’s nothing you’ll do to deliberately compromise the protected freight you’ll be hauling.

 Filling out the SF-86 application is only one part of the process.
 Do you have the discipline it takes to haul DOD freight?
-Do you have a trusted team member that’ll drive alongside you as you haul this protected freight?
+Do you have a trusted team member who will drive alongside you as you haul this protected freight?